frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 ## Restricted data and reproducibility notes

 Some specifications in the analysis incorporate information on wildfire suppression effort constructed using U.S. Forest Service large airtanker (LAT) drop location data.
 These data were provided by the U.S. Forest Service under restricted access and are not publicly distributable, and therefore are not included in this repository.
+Users with approved access to the LAT data may place the files in `data/raw/LAT/`, in which case the suppression-augmented specifications will be reproduced automatically.

 The LAT data are used to construct plot-level indicators of proximity to aerial suppression effort and to examine heterogeneity in treatment effects by suppression presence.
-They are not required to reproduce the baseline treatment effect estimates or the main benefit–cost results reported in the paper.
+The baseline treatment effect estimates are similar without the inclusion of these controls and the user can reproduce the baseline results using the cleaned dataset.

-When LAT data are unavailable, the code defaults to specifications that omit these covariates or rely on publicly available suppression proxies.
-Users with approved access to the LAT data may place the files in `data/raw/LAT/`, in which case the suppression-augmented specifications will be reproduced automatically.

 ---